pkgjs/detect-node-support/README.md

 ### Result

 - Throws if the `path` / `repository` does not have a `package.json`
-- Throws if `package` does not exist in the registry
+- Throws if `packageName` does not exist in the registry
 - Throws when unable to detect a git repository for the package

 Otherwise returns an object with: